Characters of Casualty: J

+Indie Jankowski

+Indie Jankowski, portrayed by Naomi Wakszlak, made her first appearance on 24 December 2024.
+The character and Wakszlak's casting details were revealed by Digital Spy two days prior to her appearance airing.
+It was hinted by the website that in her initial scenes, Indie would be "getting off on the wrong foot" with Jan Jenning (Di Botcher), her trainer.
+However, determined to spend her third-year placement as a student paramedic at Holby, she asks Jan for a job.
+Indie's introduction marked the first time Casualty had had a student paramedic on the series.
+Of her casting, Wakszlak said: "It's a huge honour to work on BBC's Casualty and join the incredible cast and crew here in making one of the UK's best-loved series.
+I hope you'll all love Indie as much as I do!"

+Executive producer Roxanne Harvey stated: "Naomi is an emerging talent who brings depth and authenticity to the role, seamlessly capturing Indie’s determination and drive to prove herself in a demanding environment.
+As Indie navigates her professional journey, viewers will witness her growth as a paramedic and the relationships she forms with colleagues, her boss Jan and patients."

 Jan Jenning

 Jan Jenning, portrayed by Di Botcher, made her first appearance on 19 May 2018.
 The character and Botcher's casting details were first published in a TV Times' interview with Lucy Raffety.
 Jan is a paramedic and operational duty manager, who takes control of the Holby Ambulance Service.
 Sophie Dainty of Digital Spy billed Jan as "bold, brash and bossy", which makes her clash with her colleagues, especially paramedics Iain Dean (Michael Stevenson) and Sam Nicholls (Charlotte Salt).
 Raffety joked that Jan would "read them the riot act and whip them into shape".
 Despite her assertive personality, Jan always protects the people on her team.
 Her backstory states that she is already friends with nurse Lisa "Duffy" Duffin (Cathy Shipton).
 On the character, Dainty commented, "Give this one a go, she'll grow on you."